unoplat/unoplat-quarkus-http-postgres-template/README.md

 Resuable app templates containing cross-cutting concerns like scalability, availability, best practices, security,observability.

-The app template will be based on Source and Sink with business logic externalised.
+The app template will be based on Source and Sink with extensible business logic.

 Inspiration is from spotify backstage app templates.